 There is something special about the Cisco Customer Experience/ Contact Center / Customer Engagement strategy that makes it stand out.
-See Cisco believes in connecting technologies that are best in breeds in what they do, in order for your organisation to deliver an exceptional customer experience.
+See Cisco contact center believes in connecting technologies that are best in breeds in what they do, in order for your organisation to deliver an exceptional customer experience.

 See, to explain this further, we need to look at what the other vendors do.
 Typically a CX/CC/CE vendors usually offer to organisations the full range of solution.
 So typically you’d get from one vendor the contact center technology, voice recording, workforce management, quality monitoring, analytics, chatbots, digital channels, etc. In comparison with Cisco’s approach.